-Florida Office on Homelessness and Division of Housing and Community Development.
+Florida Office on Homelessness and Division of Housing and Community Development assistance programs.

 Services are available across the state by the Florida Office on Homelessness as well as the Division of Housing and Community Development.
 The organizations partner with, and coordinates, programs with local non-profits, municipalities and faith based groups.
 Together they work to stop families from becoming homeless and assist those who already are.

 The Office is involved in administering resources in the state.
 The goal is to ensure the availability of affordable homes and apartments for the most vulnerable.
 They also coordinate prevention activities in all counties.
 They rarely, if ever, provide direct assistance to residents.
 Instead most of the resources available are offered using referrals.
 Anyone in need of housing can be linked to a social service agency to apply to.

 Vulnerable residents of the state often have the most difficultly in affording the rent and bills associated with leasing an apartment in Florida.
 The lack of housing, and increasing costs to buy or lease a home, is a major struggle for many vulnerable families.
 Immigrants, the disabled, and the increasing number of elderly in Florida are often priced out of the market.
 The Division of Housing and Community Development works to help people overcome these barriers.